mirage/wodan/doc/internals.md

 superblock, root node or child node.
 Additionally, an anynode cstruct contains the fields common to root and child nodes.

-The main data structures are an LRU cache and LRU entries.
-These are the in-memory representation of nodes.
-The nodes can be in various states of indexing; either the child keys or the data keys can be indexed.
-This is managed through lazy values.
-Some mass updates in the insert code can make data keys lazy again.
-Child keys always stay materialized because they contain extra metadata which isn't available in the cold representation of a node.
+The main data structures are a cache, containing a LRU, and LRU entries.

+LRU entries are the in-memory representation of nodes.
+Nodes contain and index children and inline data.
 The childlink can contain an alloc id if the child has been loaded, which allows navigating the live tree.

-The main cache structure contains the LRU, a set of dirty roots, various counters which are used to allocate sequential numbers, counters used to track free space, a map of where free space is on the filesystem, other counters used to track statistics.
+The cache structure contains the LRU, a subtree for dirty nodes, various counters which are used to allocate sequential numbers, counters used to track free space, a map of where free space is on the filesystem, other counters used to track statistics.

-The main module is a Make functor, which takes a block device and a set of parameters that control data layout.
+The main user-facing module is a Make functor, which takes a block device and a set of parameters that control data layout.

 The API contains the verbs: